SECTION .0500 ‑ POLYGRAPH

 (2) the spouse has two years of verifiable experience within the past five years performing polygraph examinations.

-(c) Applicants for a polygraph license may take the examination required in Subparagraph (a)(1) of this Rule no more than twice in any calendar year.
+(c) Applicants for a polygraph license may take the examination required in Subparagraph (a)(1) of this Rule no more than twice within a 12 month period.
+All portions of the examination must be completed within that 12 month period.
 Any applicant who fails the polygraph examination four times shall retake the polygraph course of instruction required in Subparagraph (a)(2) of this Rule before taking the polygraph examination again.

 History Note: Authority G.S.
 74C-5; 93B-15.1;